Ceramics

 What is it like to be a ceramics student at Marshall?

-The ceramics area is home to one of the most active student organizations within the School of Art and Design, the Keramos Clay Club.
-Student members host several sales each semester in an effort to raise money for studio needs as well as the opportunity for students to travel to the annual ceramics conference, the National Council for Education in the Ceramic Arts conference.
-Held in a different city every year, this conference highlights what is happening in contemporary ceramics with lectures and demonstrations from nationally renowned artists.
-In addition to the NCECA conference, ceramics faculty encourage student participation with other trips sponsored by the School of Art & Design.
-Ceramics students at Marshall gain valuable insights into the culture, history and trends within contemporary art.
+The Ceramics area is home to one of the most active student organizations within the School of Art and Design, the Keramos Clay Club.
+Student members host sales each semester to raise money for studio needs and the opportunity for students to travel to the annual ceramics conference, the National Council for Education in the Ceramic Arts Conference (NCECA).
+NCECA highlights trends in contemporary ceramics with lectures and demonstrations from nationally renowned artists.

 360 panorama